Quansight/Quansight-website/apps/labs/posts/unlocking-c-level-performance-in-df-apply.md

 title: 'Unlocking C-level performance in pandas.DataFrame.apply with Numba'
 authors: [thomas-li]
 published: November 17, 2023
-description: 'A high-level overview of the new numba engine in DataFrame.apply'
+description: 'A quick overview of the new Numba engine in DataFrame.apply'
 category: [PyData ecosystem]
 featuredImage:
   src: /posts/numpy-python-api-cleanup/numpy-python-api-cleanup-featured.png